 Specialized aboveground stems

-Stolons are fleshy or semiwoody, elongated, horizontal stems that often lie along the soil surface.
+- Stolons are fleshy or semiwoody, elongated, horizontal stems.
+They often lie along the soil surface.
 Strawberry runners are stolons that have small leaves at the nodes.
 Roots develop from these nodes, and a daughter plant is formed.
 This type of vegetative reproduction is an easy way to increase the size of a strawberry patch.
 Spider plants also produce stolons, which ultimately can become entirely new plants.

-In potato tubers, for example, the "eyes" are actually the stem's nodes, and each eye contains a cluster of buds.
-When growing potatoes from seed pieces, it is important that each piece contain at least one eye and be about the size of a golf ball so there will be enough energy for early growth of shoots and roots.
+In potato tubers, for example, the "eyes" are actually the stem's nodes.
+Each eye contains a cluster of buds.
+When growing potatoes from seed pieces, it is important that each piece contain at least one eye and be about the size of a golf ball.
+This will ensure enough energy for early growth of shoots and roots.

 Rhizomes resemble stolons because they grow horizontally from plant to plant.
-Some rhizomes are compressed and fleshy (e.g., iris), while others are slender and have elongated internodes (e.g., bentgrass).
+Some rhizomes are compressed and fleshy (for example, iris).
+Others are slender and have elongated internodes (for example, bentgrass).
 Johnsongrass is an insidious weed principally because of the spreading capability of its rhizomes.

-Tulips, lilies, daffodils, and onions produce bulbs, which are shortened, compressed underground stems surrounded by fleshy scales (leaves) that envelop a central bud at the tip of the stem.
+Tulips, lilies, daffodils and onions produce bulbs.
+These are shortened, compressed underground stems surrounded by fleshy scales (leaves) that envelop a central bud at the tip of the stem.
 In November, you can cut a tulip or daffodil bulb in half and see all of the flower parts in miniature.

-Some plants (e.g., tuberous begonias and cyclamen) produce a modified underground stem called a tuberous stem.
-These stems are short, flat, and enlarged.
+Some plants (for example, tuberous begonias and cyclamen) produce a modified underground stem called a tuberous stem.
+These stems are short, flat and enlarged.
 Buds and shoots arise from the top (crown), and fibrous roots grow from the bottom.

-Other plants (e.g., dahlias and sweet potatoes) produce underground storage organs called tuberous roots. which often are confused with bulbs and tubers.
-However, these are root tissue, not stem tissue, and have neither nodes nor internodes.
+Other plants (for example, dahlias and sweet potatoes) produce underground storage organs called tuberous roots.
+These organs are often are confused with bulbs and tubers.
+However, they are made up of root tissue, not stem tissue, and they have neither nodes nor internodes.